markonrt320/crypto/README.md

 - **Portfolio Management:** Track top sorted cryptocurrencies at the moment.
 - **Mobile Access:** Monitor your portfolio on the go with our responsive design.

-## Our Mission 🎯
-Our mission is to empower individuals with the knowledge and tools needed to navigate the complexities of the cryptocurrency landscape.
-We aim to foster financial literacy, promote transparency, and inspire confidence in every investor's journey.

 ## Integration with CoinGecko API 📈
 Our platform leverages the powerful [CoinGecko API](https://www.coingecko.com/en/api) to provide accurate and up-to-date cryptocurrency data.
 This integration ensures that users have access to reliable market information and can make well-informed investment decisions.

-## Key Pages 🔍

 ### Crypto Page
 The [Crypto page](https://markonrt320.github.io/crypto/html/crypto.html) offers detailed information and tracking for various cryptocurrencies.
 Users can explore data on price movements, market capitalization, and trends for a wide range of digital assets.
 This page is essential for staying informed about the current state of the cryptocurrency market.